 While a woman may not know why she has vaginismus, she certainly knows that something is not right and may feel that she is inadequate or will never be able to have pleasurable sex.

-The natural tendency is to suspect a medical problem, and, indeed, there are different potential medical causes for these problems, however a better first line of defense would be a pelvic floor physical therapist.
-These professionals perform a through evaluation and assessment of the external and internal body parts and can determine if they need to refer on for medical input.
-More often than not, the condition is treatable by the pelvic floor therapist and the person can notice change within a few sessions.
+The natural tendency is to suspect a medical problem, and, indeed, there are different potential medical causes for these problems, however, a better first line of defence would be a pelvic floor physical therapist.
+These professionals perform a thorough evaluation and assessment of the external and internal body parts and can determine if they need to refer on for medical input.
+More often than not, the condition is treatable by the pelvic floor therapist and the person can notice a change within a few sessions.

 Could it be Stress?

 Stress seems to be a contributing factor for everything these days but it is not to be taken lightly.
 Chronic underlying stress can contribute to inflammation in the body, and increase cortisol levels.
 High cortisol can decrease estrogen and lower estrogen can influence the tissues in the vagina such that they become dry and irritated.
 Stress can also contribute to tension in the pelvic floor muscles which can then play a role in sex being painful.